Waste disposal prices

 However, if your business operates across different boroughs or multiple councils then you may have to arrange collections with each council separately.
 Also, your business may be subject to differing fees across the locations.

-There are two options for commercial waste management:
+There are two options for commercial waste collection and disposal:

 - Dispose of it yourself directly at a waste transfer station